-A diagnosis of Marfan syndrome is not a qualifying condition for automatic approval under the Social Security Administration’s listing.
+A diagnosis of Marfan syndrome does not qualify for automatic approval under the Social Security Administration’s listings.
 However, if you develop an aortic aneurysm, one of the most common and serious complications of Marfan syndrome, you will be automatically approved if:

 For more information, see our article on disability for aortic aneurysm.

 If you don’t meet the requirements for aneurysm, other heart problems, or another impairment, you can still win your claim for disability if you can prove that the symptoms from your Marfan syndrome are serious enough to prevent you from working.

 For example, many people with Marfan syndrome suffer from heart murmurs.
 Although most heart murmurs cause few problems, serious heart murmurs can cause dizziness, fainting, chest pain, bluish skin and nails (from lack of oxygen), an enlarged liver, and generalized swelling.
 Particularly if you suffer from poor oxygenation, you would be unable to work in environments that expose you to temperature extremes or to dust and other pollutants.
 Also, if your heart murmur causes problems with dizziness and fainting, you would not able to operate heavy machinery or do work at any height, and you would be limited in your ability to lift, carry, push, or pull items, and/or to walk or stand for any amount of time.
 The combined effects of these limitations would prevent you from performing most jobs with physical requirements.